manikdutt157/Elegant-Ecommerce-Platform/README.md

 * PORT: The port number to use for the application (default: 3000)
 * MONGO_URI: The connection string for the MongoDB database
 * JWT_SECRET: The secret key for signing JSON Web Tokens
-* PAYMENT_GATEWAY: The payment gateway to use for transactions (e.g. Stripe, PayPal)

 Example .env file:
 makefile